zheminggu/computer-graphics/README.md

 ClippingPlane: clipping plane of camera

-Debug: use to log informations
+Debug: use to log information

-EdgeTable: edge talble structure
+EdgeTable: edge table structure

 Light: light of the world